PeterDrake/liber_pythonis/level_v/markdown/empirical_rule.md

 ```
 The Empirical Rule
-Data that is normally distributed follows the following pattern:
+Data that is normally distributed follows the pattern below:
 * about 68% of the data falls at most one standard deviation from the mean,
 * about 95% of the data falls at most two standard deivations from the mean,
 * about 99.7% of the data falls at most three standard deviations form the mean.